New York Theatre Ballet

 New York Theatre Ballet or NYTB was founded in 1978 by Diana Byer, who became its artistic director.
 Dedicated to the principles of the Cecchetti-Diaghilev tradition, the company both reprises classic masterworks and produces original ballets.

 New York Theatre Ballet has performed works by choreographers including Richard Alston, Frederick Ashton, George Balanchine, Gemma Bond, August Bournonville, Michel Fokine, David Gordon, José Limón, John Taras, and Antony Tudor.
 The company tours its family and adult programs both nationally and abroad, and has become the most widely seen chamber ballet company in the United States.

 Ballet mistresses

 The British ballet teacher Margaret Craske was ballet mistress for New York Theatre Ballet from its foundation until late in her life.
 Craske was succeeded by Sallie Wilson, a student of hers, who was ballet mistress until 2008.
 Wilson staged works by Antony Tudor for New York Theatre Ballet and also choreographed her own pieces.

 Project LIFT

 New York Theatre Ballet runs LIFT, a community program to give underprivileged children the chance to learn to dance.
 Steven Melendez, a former Project LIFT student, is the current director of the project.
+In 2022, Melendez and the LIFT program were featured in the documentary Lift, which premiered at the Tribeca Festival.